Fafnir (automobile)

-Fafnir was a German engine and vehicle manufacturer based in Aachen.
+Fafnir was a German engine and vehicle manufacturer based in Aachen (Prussia).
 They made a range of cars between 1908 and 1926.

 The company was founded in 1894 producing needles.
 With the growth of the bicycle industry, they started to make wheel spokes.
 In 1898, the company was registered as "Carl Schwanemeyer, Aachener Stahlwarenfabrik AG".

 From 1902 the name "Fafnir" started to be used on the company's products, including a range of motorcycle engines.

 Omnimobil and early car production

 In 1904, the company started to produce kits, consisting of an engine and associated components, to allow others, particularly bicycle makers, to enter into motor vehicle production.
 These were sold under the name "Omnimobil".
 The kit at first was based around a two-cylinder engine rated at 6 Horsepower(HP) with later a larger option with a four-cylinder, 16 HP unit.

 Beginning in 1908, finished cars were manufactured with the type "274" with a 1520 cubic centimetre(cc) engine and a maximum speed of 60 km/h and the type "284" with 2012cc capable of 70 km/h.
 The engines had overhead inlet and side exhaust valves.

 By 1912 six different models were available at prices between 4,100 and 16,000 German Reichsmark(RM).